porcupine072/script-hosting-for-the-handy-devices/README.md

 ---

-**This is an independent, open-source project and is not affiliated with, endorsed by, or supported by Sweet Tech AS or The Handy**
+**This is an open-source project and is not affiliated with, endorsed by, or supported by Sweet Tech AS or The Handy**